devtron-labs/devtron/docs/user-guide/resource-browser.md

 ### Edit Manifest

+{% hint style="warning" %}
+### Who Can Perform This Action?
+Users need to have super-admin permission to edit a manifest.
+{% endhint %}

 You can edit the [manifest](../reference/glossary.md#manifest) of a Kubernetes object.
 This can be for fixing errors, scaling resources, or changing configuration.

 ![Figure 5: Editing a Live Manifest](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/kubernetes-resource-browser/edit-live-manifest.gif)